5h4d0w4rt/rules_prometheus/README.md

 prometheus(<a href="#prometheus-name">name</a>, <a href="#prometheus-kwargs">kwargs</a>)
 </pre>

 Prometheus runner which will launch prometheus server

+This will emit runnable sh_binary target which will invoke prometheus server with all arguments passed along.
+Tool will have access to workspace.
+It is intended for convenient in-workspace usage by human and not to be invoked programmatically.

 Example:
 ```